I strive to provide helpful information, including smart and fun methods for solving everyday problems.

 Restore Your Engraved Address Plaque in Three Steps: Clean, Dry, and Repaint

-It's easy to refresh your home's cast stone address plaque.
-This simple DIY project requires some spray cleaner, a bit of black paint, and a couple of artist's brushes to get your home's address marker looking fresh and new again.
+It's easy to refresh your home's cast stone address plaque and repaint your house numbers.
+This simple DIY project requires some spray cleaner, a bit of black paint, and a couple of artists' brushes to get your home's address marker looking fresh and new again.

 - Spray cleaner.
 I used a store-brand version of Clorox Cleanup, which is an all-purpose spray cleaner with a bit of bleach added.
 The bleach helped lighten and kill the mold growing on my address plaque.
 If your plaque isn't moldy, any spray cleaner, such as Formula 409, is fine.

 - A soft cloth for wiping and drying.
 A cotton rag or an old cotton washcloth is perfect.

 - A soft cleaning brush.
 This is needed only if the spray cleaner and cloth don't do the trick on their own.
 An old toothbrush works well.

 - Water.
 This can come from your hose, or you can even just use a large glass or two of water from your kitchen sink to rinse the plaque after washing it.

 - Flat black paint.
 I used interior paint that I had on hand, but exterior paint is probably preferable if you have it.
 I don't recommend craft paint; although it would do in a pinch, acrylic craft paint will not withstand the elements as well as latex paint.
 A very small amount is all you'll need.
 In my case, I only needed to paint four numbers, so I only used a couple of tablespoons of paint.
 If you must also fill in your street name or other details, you'll require a bit more.